cambridgehackers/connectal/doc/ReadmePartialReconfiguration.md

-XBSV Support for Partial Reconfiguration
+CONNECTAL Support for Partial Reconfiguration
 =========================================

-XBSV supports partial reconfiguration on pcie-based platforms (kc705 and vc707).
+CONNECTAL supports partial reconfiguration on pcie-based platforms (kc705 and vc707).
 There's not enough static logic on the zedboard to make this worthwhile at the moment.